The Office of Sustainability supports leaders in sustainable research.

 The Temple University Graduate Research Award Sustainability Program (GRASP) advances the university's goal of expanding sustainability research by providing funding to a graduate student research project focused on sustainability.

 The award consists of $3,000 to the awardee.
-Half of the award will be issued at project start and half at project completion upon submission of required documents.
-One award will be given every year during the spring semester to support summer/fall research.
+Half of the award will be issued at project start and half at project completion of required documents.
+One award will be given every year during the spring semester to support a research project completed over the following summer and fall.
 Project funds may be applied to the following activities: materials or products required to implement the project; professional work, installation, or design; research and testing or monitoring equipment; student wages.

 Applicants are required to be enrolled in a Temple graduate degree program both at the time of application submission and the following fall semester (the award period).
 Applicants must identify a faculty mentor prior to application submission.
 The faculty mentor should be available to provide guidance throughout the award period and will be required to sign off on the final report/deliverable.
 Applicants from non-STEM majors are especially encouraged to apply.